-The first step is to complete the deferred payment scheme application form and return it to:
+The first step is to complete the Deferred Payment Scheme application form and return it with all required documentation to:

 Financial Assessment & Charging Team West Berkshire Council Market Street Newbury Berkshire, RG14 1BZ

 The deferred payment agreement and legal charge must take effect immediately after the property disregard period ends.
 Therefore this application form should be returned to the Financial Assessment & Charging Team by no later than the start of the 8th week of the disregard period.